 Wall Street Noir

-Editor / contributor Peter Spiegelman and the collection’s other authors cast a stark light on this other Street in seventeen dark (sometimes darkly funny) tales of hungry egos, cutthroat competition, cultural clashes, sweaty paranoia, not-so-innocent bystanders, and desperate deals with a wide variety of devils.
-And they illuminate a neighborhood whose boundaries have spread well beyond Trinity Church and the East River, to Midtown Manhattan, Main Street, USA, the maquilas of Honduras, the office towers of Shanghai, and the brothels of Bangkok.
-It’s a shadowy locale, as the stories in this exciting collection reveal, and one that’s far more Jim Thompson than Warren Buffet.
+Wall Street Noir illuminates a place whose boundaries have spread well beyond Trinity Church and the East River.
+In today’s global economy, Wall Street is everywhere: a borderless, virtual city encompassing Midtown Manhattan, Main Street, U.S.A., the maquilas of Honduras, the office towers of Shanghai, and the brothels of Bangkok.
+It’s a shadowy metropolis, as the stories in this exciting collection reveal, and one that’s far more Jim Thompson than Warren Buffet.

 Wall Street Noir includes brand-new stories by John Burdett, Henry Blodget, Peter Blauner, Jason Starr, Megan Abbott, Reed Farrel Coleman, Stephen Rhodes, Twist Phelan, Tim Broderick, Jim Fusilli, David Noonan, Richard Aleas, Lawrence Light, James Hime, Mark Haskell Smith, Peter Spiegelman, and Lauren Sanders.